ibm-cloud-docs/vmware-service/common/api-change-log.md

 ## 14 February 2025
 {: #vmware-service-14-february-2025}

-Added support to enable Compute high availability (HA) for virtual data centers (VDCs).
+Added support to enable Compute HA for virtual data centers (VDCs).
 For more information, see [Create a virtual data center](/apidocs/vmware-service#create-vdc).

 ## 13 December 2024
 {: #vmware-service-13-december-2024}